timofeymukha/eddylicious/docs/user_guide/workflow.rst

 Specifying the geometry boils down to producing the list of face centres located at the inlet boundary.
-The coordinates of the face centres can be used using the ``sample`` utility shipped with OpenFOAM.
+The coordinates of the face centres can be used using the ``postProcess`` utility shipped with OpenFOAM.

+A new file should be created in the ``system`` directory, the name is arbitrary, for example, ``inletSurface``.
+In the file a function object of type ``surfaces`` should be created.
+It is improtant that th name of the function object is the same as that of the file.
-In the ``system/sampleDict`` file, create a sampling surface with the type ``patch``, and specify the inlet patch as the basis for the surface.
+Inside the function object one should define a surface of type ``patch``, and specify the name inlet patch.
 It is better to turn off triangulation to preserve the original geometry.
-Choose ``foamFile`` as the write format for surfaces.
+Choose ``foam`` as the write format for surface.

 Even though we are only interested in the geometry, a field for sampling has to be chosen.